mukeshg7/socio-page/README.md

 # Micro-Blogging-App MERN Stack
 ## Features
-1. Create account and Login
+1. Create account
+2. Login & Logout with proper authentication using Sessions
-2. Write posts(micro-blogs)
+3. Write posts(micro-blogs)
+4. View posts of users you follow
-3. Like and Unlike posts
+5. Like and Unlike posts(your's or your following's)
-4. Follow and Unfollow other users
+6. Follow and Unfollow other users
-5. View posts of users you follow

 ## Live Demo
 https://socio-page.herokuapp.com/